SandeepAswathnarayana/self-driving-car-engineer-nd/CarND-Behavioral-Cloning-P3/README.md

 The resulting data set consists of the following driving manoeuvre:

-- 1 lap, centered driving, counter-clockwise direction
+- Several laps, centered driving, counter-clockwise direction
-- 1 lap, centered driving, clock-wise direction
+- Several laps, centered driving, clock-wise direction
 - Additional maneuver for recovering to center
 - Additional maneuver for driving smooth in curves
 - Additional maneuver for critical waypoints